 |Total for Quebec resident =||$155.00|

 Fees are subject to Quebec residency status.
 Quebec Residency will be checked once students are admitted.
-For more information on documents required to demonstrate Quebec Residency status please contact Student Services.
+For more information on documents required to demonstrate Quebec Residency status please contact the Registrar's Office.

 Non-Quebec residents pay a fee of $1,572.00 on top of the standard registration fee.
 Total registration costs for a non-Quebec resident are: $1,727.00.